caaiitlin/taiko-guide/getting-started/index.md

 ### ⭐ Scoring & Judgement

-Understand how your performance is scored, how the Soul Gauge works, how accuracy is measured through Miyabi and Iki, and what determines your final result.
+Understand how your performance is scored, how the Soul Gauge works, how accuracy is judged, and what determines your final result.

 ➡️ **Read guide**